DoronLevinson/digit-recognizer/README.md

 - **k-Nearest Neighbors (KNN):** Classifies digits by comparing your drawing to stored examples.
 - **Fine-tuned Vision Transformer (ViT):** Adapted from the CLIP model, it treats the image as a sequence of patches and makes predictions based on contextual attention.

-As you draw, the app provides real-time predictions and confidence scores from each model.
-If a prediction is incorrect, you can submit feedback — this can be used to improve the models over time.
+As the user draws, the app provides real-time predictions and confidence scores from each model.
+If a prediction is incorrect, the user can submit feedback — this can be used to improve the models over time.
 You can explore the full source code and models in this repository.

 ---